scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 ### Worker node specifications

 From the perspective of commercial licenses, resources for one pod running ScalarDB Cluster are limited to 2vCPU / 4GB memory.
-In addition, we recommend deploying one ScalarDB Cluster pod and one Envoy pod on one worker node.
-Note that you do not need to deploy an Envoy pod when using `direct-kubernetes` mode.
+In addition, there are some pods other than ScalarDB Cluster pods on the worker nodes.

 In other words, the following components run on one worker node:

 * ScalarDB Cluster pod (2vCPU / 4GB)
-* Envoy proxy (0.2–0.3 vCPU / 256–328 MB)
+* Envoy proxy if you use `indirect` client mode (0.2–0.3 vCPU / 256–328 MB)
 * Kubernetes components
+* Your application pod

+**Note:** You do not need to deploy an Envoy pod when using `direct-kubernetes` mode.

-With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use the same number of worker nodes as the number of ScalarDB Cluster pods.
+With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use at least three worker nodes for availability that we mentioned in the previous section [Number of pods and Kubernetes worker nodes](./ProductionChecklistForScalarDBCluster.md#number-of-pods-and-kubernetes-worker-nodes).

-We recommend running only the above components on the worker node for ScalarDB Cluster.
-If you use `direct-kubernetes` mode, we recommend using additional worker nodes and running your application pods on the different worker nodes from ScalarDB Cluster pods.
+You should also consider the worker node resources based on the resources that your application pod use.
+If you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should also consider the maximum number of pods on the worker node.

 ### Network